-Student participation is an essential part of the instructional process.
-Students are expected to contribute to the learning environment of their courses and to fulfill their academic responsibilities through active participation in the learning process.
-Regular and punctual class attendance is required of all students in all courses.
-Attendance and participation is tracked on a weekly basis.
-Students should check each course syllabus to determine the specific participation standards for each course.
+Students are expected to contribute to the learning environment of their courses and fulfill their academic responsibilities through active participation and engagement in the learning process.

+Attendance and participation are tracked weekly.
+Students should check the syllabus to determine the specific participation standards for each course.
 Students who do not meet the attendance and participation standards may receive a lower grade and/or lose financial aid funding.
-Students are reminded that final grades are determined by performance of course requirements, including attendance and participation.
+Students are reminded that final grades are determined by the performance of course requirements, including attendance and participation.